-Security plays very critical factor in almost every field either it is an organization, a governmental entity, a country, or even your house.
-Computers, mobile devices, and Internet are also facing surplus amount of security challenges day by day.
+Security plays a very critical factor in almost every field either it is an organization, a governmental entity, a country, or even your house.
+Computers, mobile devices, and Internet are also facing a surplus amount of security challenges day by day.

 As far as the security risks in mobiles/computers are concerned, virus attacks, stealing of data, deletion of data and damage to hardware can be taken into consideration.